By Liz Seaton

 The Civil Marriage Protection Act, Senate Bill 241, is an Administration Bill, meaning the Governor is the lead sponsor.
 With him co-sponsoring the measure are 20 State Senators, including Senator Jamie Raskin, who is not only my state senator but also was one of my law professors and Senator Rich Madaleno, a long-time dear friend who is also openly gay.
-Many of the Senate co-sponsors have a history in Maryland of championing various measures to protect LGBT people from discrimination and to beat back hateful and discriminatory measures.
+Many of the Senate co-sponsors have a history in Maryland of championing various measures to protect LGBTQ people from discrimination and to beat back hateful and discriminatory measures.

 The language of the bill is very simple.
 It takes what was Family Law 2-201 that read: Only a marriage between a man and a woman is valid in this state.”
 And changes it to read “Only a marriage between two individuals who are not otherwise prohibited from marrying is valid in this state.”
 The bill then lists the close relatives that an individual cannot marry.
 The bill also includes a religious exemption.
 Importantly, that exemption specifically does not apply where state or federal funds are received for a program or service being supplied by a religiously-affiliated organization.

 Leading off the testimony tomorrow will be Governor O’Malley.
 I’m told that next up will be A.G.
 Doug Gansler and Joseph Bryce, Chief Legislative Officer to the governor.
 The testimony will be long and strong in favor of marriage equality, and by agreement of the lawyers’ cadre, I’ll be batting later on in the line-up as a strategic matter.